-In the Systems Thinking in Practice course from The Open University UK, you will find out how to relate the ideas of key systems thinkers to your own practice.
-The discipline of systems thinking gives you the tools to challenge your approach to complex situations; to assess how all the different components within a situation; to consider the roles other people play; to recognise that each person brings with them their own perspective on a situation and to work with those multiple perspectives.
+You’ll find out how to relate the ideas of key systems thinkers to your own practice.
+The discipline of systems thinking gives you the tools to challenge your approach to complex situations; to assess the relationships of different components within a situation; to consider the roles other people play; to recognise that each person brings with them their own perspective on a situation and to work with those multiple perspectives.

 The knowledge and skills developed through this postgraduate certificate course will provide benefits in a wide variety of economic sectors to you as well as to your employers or other organisations.

 Applications exist in any organisation where complex processes exist and where a change is required, including, for example, health services, environmental and development management, manufacturing and IT.